 - Cutting Machine (preferable or a printer and an X-acto)

-Download your cut files to your computer and then open them in your cutting machine app.
-In my case, I used Silhouette Studio.
+Snag your cut files to your computer and then open them in your electronic cutting machine app.
+In my case, I used the Silhouette Cameo app studio.

 I created a quick and fun video tutorial for you, but if you are more of a step-by-step photo kind of person just scroll down and keep reading!

-Drop your designs and arrange them to fill your paper, but leaving room at the edge for cutting.
+Drop your designs on your design space in your app and arrange them to fill your paper, but leaving room at the edge for cutting.

 When you are ready, get your cutting settings ready to go (blade, cardstock type, etc).

-On the cutting mat (sticky side up) place your paper on the sticky side of the cut mat.
-I wanted to make the roofs in black so I separated the white cardstock at the top and the back at the bottom.
+On the cutting mat (sticky side up) place your cardstock (or is it card stock???) on the sticky side of the cut mat.
+I wanted to make the roofs black so I separated the white cardstock at the top and the back at the bottom.